harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 ### *1. Use SSH to connect to the terminal to the EC2 instance* ###

-SSH stands for Secure Shell is a protocol used to make sure only authorized users can access a remote server.
-When you connect to your EC2 instance later in this project, SSH verifies you have the correct private key that matches the public key on the server.
+SSH stands for Secure Shell, is a protocol used to make sure that only authorized users can access a remote server.
+When you connect to your EC2 instance later in this project, SSH verifies whether you have the correct private key that matches the public key on the server.

 SSH is also a type of network traffic.
 Once SSH has authorized you, it'll set up a secure connection between you and the EC2 instance.
 All data transferred (including your commands and the responses from the instance) gets encrypted.
 This encryption makes SSH an ideal method for working with virtual servers.

-Before, connecting to the EC2 instance we need the Public Ip address of the EC2 instance otherwise the system don't know where is our EC2 instance and which one to connect to.
-So, copy that address which will avaliable once you click on the details of the instance.
+Before, connecting to the EC2 instance we need the Public IP address of the EC2 instance, otherwise the system won't know where our EC2 instance is and which one to connect to.
+Copy the address that appears when you click on the instance details.

 <img width="265" alt="Screenshot 2025-05-23 at 9 43 26 PM" src="https://github.com/user-attachments/assets/9e9224f1-7513-48b9-b882-edbef0c6c617" />

-Now, to connect to the EC2 instance use this command
+Now, to connect to the EC2 instance, use this command:

 ```bash
 ssh -i [Path name to the private key] ec2-user@[Public DNS server address]